prendebp/ModestSanitizer/README.md

 * :star: **Step Zero:  CHECK FOR NULLS.** A pre-requisite step (or step zero) may be to check the strings that you are going to review and cleanse for nulls, empty strings, or whitespace.
 Handle these situations appropriately for your application.
 If given a null, empty string, or whitespace to process, ModestSanitizer will typically just return null rather than track or throw an exception (except in the case of FileNameCleanse since a null would always be an invalid filename.
 An exception will be thrown in this case.)

 * :star: **Step One:  TRUNCATE.** The first step is to truncate to a predefined character limit.
-The developer should also check for NULL values or empty strings at this point since Modest Sanitizer will typically just return null if a null or whitespace is passed in.
+This may prevent any malicious actor passing in a gigabyte-length string to slow down the sanitization process or the application itself.

 * :star: **Step Two: RESTRICTED LIST.** The second step is to review (and log/alert on) the input strings against any appropriate Restricted Lists.
 This step should likely be set to TrackExceptionsInList only so as not to automatically stop the program if a malicious string is found (but only optionally based on developer discretion.)
 This is primarily a monitoring and cleansing step.
 The following steps would likely be a more appropriate place to perform a full stop if an exception is found.
 The returned string will be cleansed of RestrictedList tokens and available by ref.